(July 2022) Ultimate Guide of Mac Time Machine Backup - Qiling

 LEARN MORE

-As mentioned before, fixing Time Machine won't complete the first backup has more than three methods.
-If these above methods can't fix your problem, click to learn more about how to fix Time Machine won't finish first backup.
+If Time Machine won't complete the first backup, there are more than three methods to fix the issue.
+If these methods don't work, you can click to learn more about how to fix Time Machine won't finish the first backup.

 Ⅵ. Problem #2.
 Repair Time Machine Backup: Failed, Corrupted, Missing